raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, very rare or legendary (requires attunement)_

-The typical _crystal ball_, a very rare item, is about 6 inches in diameter.
+The typical _crystal ball_, a very rare item, is about 15cm in diameter.
 While touching it, you can cast the _scrying_ spell (save DC 17) with it.

 The following _crystal ball_ variants are legendary items and have additional properties.